'Shuffling' input module

 Subrun information would be somewhat compromised by this process, as (for instance) the procedure could not guarantee that the input collections were all completely read.
 Policy for what to do when 1 collection reaches its end would have to be defined.
 These issues were discussed with art developers, who proposed solutions.

-#10 Updated by Kyle Knoepfel over 1 year ago
+#10 Updated by Kyle Knoepfel almost 2 years ago

 This feature has been implemented for event products in commit art:16e65f5.
 The source is called the